Skip to content

 Guide

-Building permit for PV in Canton Zurich: notification procedure, exceptions, process
+Building permit for PV in Canton Aargau: notification requirement, design rules, exceptions

-Find out why most PV projects in Canton Zurich no longer require a formal permit procedure since 2023, and which exceptions should be clarified early.
+Find out why most PV projects in Canton Aargau are handled with a notification requirement rather than a building permit, and which design requirements, protected zones or special cases should be clarified early.